 Parent interview about your child’s development and anxiety symptoms (1-2 hours).

-At the end of treatment, your child will repeat the set of testing done at the beginning (MRI, eye tracking, and behavioral testing).
+Post-Treatment Visits Your child will repeat the set of testing done at the beginning (MRI, eye tracking, and behavioral testing).
 This will be used to determine how the treatment phase impacted your child.

 IQ greater than 50 (assessed during study)

 Stable medication regimen (no recent or planned significant changes).